defold/extension-fbinstant/README.md

 ## Platform functions

 ## fbinstant.get_platform()
 Gets the active platform the game is running on.
-These are necessary as Defold's own functions will always return HTML5.

-Use these before attempting to use features which won't work on WEB or MOBILE_WEB such as ads.
-You can detect the platform and disable ad related features entirely.

 **RETURN**
 * ```platform``` (string) - The current platform one of "IOS" or "ANDROID" or "WEB" or "MOBILE_WEB".

+## fbinstant.get_supported_apis()
+Gets a list of supported apis by the current platform.

+Check this list before attempting to use features which don't yet work on all platforms such as ads.

+**RETURN**
+* ```apis``` (string) - In the form of ["getLocale","getPlatform","getSDKVersion", ... "player.incrementStatsAsync","updateAsync"] etc. check the api version docs for complete API list https://developers.facebook.com/docs/games/instant-games/sdk/fbinstant6.1

 ## Share functions